rushilma/thesis/3-hardness.typ

 For now, we consider $Sigma_N$-valued deterministic algorithms.
 We discuss the extension to $RR^N$-valued algorithms in @section_rounding.
-As outlined in @subsection_intro_results, we show that TODO.
+As outlined in @section_intro_results, we show that TODO.

 // TODO - talk about what's going on here
 The key argument is as follows.